 Calvin College seeks to encourage students to help each other by seeking appropriate medical attention when the need arises.
-When a student calls for medical aid for himself/herself or another student out of a safety concern, s/he will not be sanctioned for any accompanying conduct code violations.
+When a student calls for medical aid for himself/herself or another student out of a safety concern, s/he will not be sanctioned for conduct code violations involving alcohol or prohibited drug use.
 The college's main concern is getting the proper medical care for the student in need.
-Students should call for help and NOT drive anyone in need of medical attention.
+Students should call for help and NOT drive anyone in need of medical attention to off-site medical facilities (but rather should summon emergency medical services and campus security).
 Most students are not trained to care for a person who may become ill or disruptive which could impact one's ability to drive safely.
 Students observing another student "in danger” due to alcohol or substance consumption are expected to take action and seek medical attention for the impaired person.

-Calvin College seeks to remove any barriers to reporting sexual offenses by making the procedures for reporting transparent and straightforward.
-The college recognizes that an individual who has been drinking or using drugs at the time of an incident may be hesitant to make a report because of the potential consequences for his/her own conduct.
-An individual who reports misconduct, either as a complainant or a third party witness, will not be subject to disciplinary action by the college for his/her own personal consumption of alcohol or drugs at or near the time of the incident, provided that the specific incident has not come to the college’s attention via normal reporting channels and/or any such violations did not and do not place the health or safety of any other person at risk.
+Calvin College seeks to remove any barriers to reporting sexual offenses and cooperating in investigations or disciplinary process by making the procedures for reporting transparent and straightforward.
+The college recognizes that an individual who has been drinking or using drugs at the time of an incident may be hesitant to make a report or participate as a witness or respondent because of concern that he or she may be disciplined for alcohol or drug misconduct during the period of the alleged offense.
+An individual who reports misconduct, as a complainant, respondent, or a third party witness, will not be subject to disciplinary action by the college simply for his/her own personal consumption of alcohol or drugs at or near the time of the incident (although the college may discipline for any conduct, including alcohol or drug violations, that placed the health or safety of any other person at risk).
 The college may, however, initiate an educational discussion or pursue other educational remedies for the student regarding alcohol or other drugs.